-Children from infancy through adolescence may be referred for an evaluation.
+Infants to teenagers may be referred to the program for an evaluation.
 Evaluation for a sleep disorder begins with an initial consultation with a pediatric sleep physician in the sleep center.
 Some children may benefit from overnight polysomnography (sleep testing) to further define the causes of sleep disturbance.

 Examples of referrals: